US delays oil-and-gas lease sale near sacred tribal land

-U.S. land managers no longer plan to move forward in March with the sale of oil and gas leases that include land near Chaco Culture National Historical Park in New Mexico.
-They say they need to gather more information before they put the parcels up for bidding.
+U.S. land managers no longer plan to move forward in March with selling oil and gas leases near Chaco Culture National Historical Park, saying Friday they need to gather more information before they put up the land for bidding in New Mexico.

-The decision Friday by the federal Bureau of Land Management comes after tribal leaders and others criticized the agency for pushing ahead with drilling permit reviews and preparations for energy leases near the site.
+The decision by the federal Bureau of Land Management reverses a notice last week that the agency intended to proceed with drilling permit reviews and energy lease preparations.
+The Chaco-area parcels lie within 10 miles (or 16 kilometers) of the remote park in northwest New Mexico that is a globally recognized historical site and sacred site for tribes.

-Numerous tribes in the region say the now-remote park recognized as a United Nations world heritage site had been a ceremonial and economic hub for their ancestors.
+A thousand years ago, historians say the remains of dwellings and stone structures where the park is located had been a ceremonial and economic hub for Pueblo people.
+In recent years, it has been a part of ongoing debate as federal officials repeatedly decline oil and gas exploration in what's become an informal buffer zone around the park.

 Sign Up and Save